What Wisdom’s Worth (Proverbs 3:13-35)

 We're currently studying the book of Proverbs, a book that's written to teach us wisdom, which is the skill of living well.

-If you've been following along so far, you may have noticed that the book of Proverbs takes a long time before it gets to what we normally think of as proverbs.
-The first 9 chapters of Proverbs are kind of an introduction, and only in chapter 10 do we get to some of the short, pithy statements that we expect to read.
-We need to ask why the book spends so much time by way of introduction.
-I think the answer is that the author of Proverbs knows something about us that makes the first part of Proverbs necessary.
+The book of Proverbs takes a while to get to the typical proverbs we expect.
+The first 9 chapters of Proverbs are an introduction.
+We find the short, pithy statements we expect to read in chapter 10.
+We need to ask why the book spends so much time on introduction.
+The author of Proverbs understands something about us that requires the first part of Proverbs.
 He knows that although we want wisdom, we really won't understand what wisdom's worth.
 And because we don't know what wisdom's worth, we won't pursue it like we need to.

 So I did what any high school student would do: I cashed the check and spent it that same day.
 I can only remember one thing I bought with it, even though that item and the money are ancient history.
 It drove my mother crazy, because I squandered something that I probably should have valued a lot more.